 An ideal spatula for the wide G-Series container would be slightly wider, which would allow it to scrape the bottom more efficiently.
 (The narrower width of the iSi slim spatula requires two passes around the bottom of the wide containers.)
 And it is not perfectly shaped for the smaller S-Series container—for that one, I prefer the classic nylon Vitamix spatulas which have a rounded end.

 Update: Vitamix released a new blade scraper, and I find that it works well in the wide, low-profile, 64-oz containers, but for the narrow containers, I still prefer the iSi slim spatula.
+If you’re having trouble finding the iSi slim spatula, I have a friend who is happy with the OXO jar spatula.

 Here’s a summary of the iSi slim spatula features I like: